apollo

 Disease/Condition Glossary

-Focal or partial-onset seizures are characterized by abnormal electrical activity in only one hemisphere of the brain.
+Focal or partial-onset seizures are characterised by abnormal electrical activity in only one hemisphere of the brain.
 Common symptoms of focal seizures are involuntary muscle contractions, followed by relaxation on one side of the body, uncontrolled head or eye movements, a feeling of déjà vu, rapid heart rate, and a tingling sensation on the skin.
 The symptoms vary in each patient depending on the part of the brain affected.

 FAQs